etray/KeyholeCaptcha/README.md

 (For a hands-on example, see the WebApplication project)
 ###Integrating into a web service:

-1. Add the KeyholeCaptcha.dll assmbly to your .NET web application references and add it to your deployed assmblies
+1. Add the KeyholeCaptcha.dll assmbly to your .NET web application references and make sure it is included in your deployed application

 2. Modify Web.config to include the KeyholeCaptcha Http handler: